 Description:

-Title etched below image, centered and enclosed within curly brackets., Date of publication from unverified data in local card catalog record., Design consists of two compartments side by side, each with a caption etched below; the left compartment is captioned "Billy in the Devils claws" and the right compartment is captioned "Billy sending the Devil packing.", A reduced copy of a print by Gillray with the same title.
-Cf. No. 8992 in the Catalogue of prints and drawings in the British Museum.
+Title etched below image., Date based on publication date of the original print by Gillray, of which this is a reduced copy.
+Cf. No. 10571 in the Catalogue of prints and drawings in the British Museum.
 Division I, political and personal satires, v.
-7., Plate from: Woodward, G.M.
+8., Plate numbered "127" in upper right corner., Plate from: Woodward, G.M.
 Caricature magazine, or Hudibrastic mirror.
 London : Thomas Tegg, [1808?], v.
-1., Not in the Catalogue of prints and drawings in the British Museum.
-Division I, political and personal satires., Watermark: 1817., and Leaf 52 in volume 1.
+2., Not in the Catalogue of prints and drawings in the British Museum.
+Division I, political and personal satires., Watermark: 1817., and Leaf 92 in volume 2.

 Publisher: